GSA/ficam-management/pages/contribute.md

 ## Open an issue

 Issues are the primary way to share information and discuss this site with the broader community.
-You can use issues for:
+You can use issues to make:

 * _Suggestions:_ You want to suggest an edit or addition to existing information on this site.
 * _Corrections:_ You identified a problem with existing information on the site and want to discuss a correction.